By tracking customer behaviors, you get more from assets you already have in physical retail.

 Time of Flight detects the time of light between the camera and the object.
 By sending the laser beams to many directions, the sensor knows the exact positioning of objects.

-Structured Light projects a known pattern on a scene.
-An array of lights strikes the surface and calculates the depth and surface of objects.
-People Tracking requires Structured Light 3D Scanning.
+Structured Light projects a known pattern, or stripes, on a three-dimensional object.
+The array of lights strikes the surface and calculates the depth and surface of objects.